NilArj/to-do/README.md

-# TO-DO app
+# Weather app

-This is a responsive To-Do app built with HTML, CSS, and JavaScript.
+This is a weather app page built with HTML, CSS, JavaScript, and a weather API.

 ## Table of Contents
 + [Features](#Features)